mainmatter/mainmatter.com/src/appearances/2024-02-07-rust-playbook.md

 ---

-Our Principal Engineering Consultant, Luca Palmieri, presented the missing playbook for Rust adoption for managers and CTOs at our second Rust for the Web meetup in London.
+Our Principal Engineering Consultant, Luca Palmieri, presented the missing playbook for Rust adoption for managers and CTOs at our Rust for the Web meetup in London.